GaborFarkas1981/Customer-relationship-management-API/README.md

   - Method overloading: We can create methods with the same name but different signature (order or number of different parameters) to create different business logic for them.

-Get and List endpoints can only receive DTOs
+All endpoints can only receive DTOs
+@Transactional annotations are applied in default JpaRepository / CrudRepository implementation